FlipsideCrypto/bsc-models/models/__overview__.md

 {% docs __overview__ %}

-# Welcome to the Flipside Crypto Binance Smart Chain Models Documentation!
+# Welcome to the Flipside Crypto BSC Models Documentation!

 ## **What does this documentation cover?**
 The documentation included here details the design of the BSC tables and views available via [Flipside Crypto.](https://flipsidecrypto.xyz/) For more information on how these models are built, please see [the github repository.](https://github.com/FlipsideCrypto/bsc-models)